Guven-K/Guven-K/README.md

 ---
 ## ✉️ Let's get in touch
 - Open to commissions or paid opportunities to develop bespoke desktop applications or dynamic web apps.
 Let's create something amazing together!
-- Follow me on instagram: @guven_dev
+- Follow me on Instagram: @guven_dev
-- Email support will be added later
+- Email support will be added later.